MicheleCotrufo/ThorlabsPowermeterInterface/README.md

 # ThorlabsPowermeterInterface
-A module to connect and collect data from a Thorlabs powermeter, based on py-visa
+A module to connect and collect data from a Thorlabs powermeter, based on the library py-visa.

 ### Installation